1. A large display of ceramics

 You will recognize this kitchen by Steven Gambrel.
 I love the plates stacked up on the rustic farmhouse table, the impressive display of pink blossom in a large white pot, and the collection of ironstone jars and bottles on the shelf.
 This is a true modern farmhouse kitchen.

-An antique ironstone pot makes a charming rustic vase for a colourful bunch of flowers.
+An antique preserving pot makes a charming rustic vase for a colourful bunch of flowers or pot plant.

 3. Display your kitchen utensils in a vintage pot

-A collection of rolling pins and kitchen utensils make both a beautiful and practical kitchen display.
+A collection of wooden spoons and kitchen utensils make both a beautiful and practical kitchen display.

 4. Create a still life 'shelfie'